 Can you bring your own food into Magic Kingdom?

 Yes you can bring your own food inside Magic Kingdom!
 We always bring snacks in and I’ve known other families to bring in entire meals.
 Disney does limit things by not allowing glass, things that need to be heated (minus baby food) and no loose ice or large hard sided coolers.
 I’d recommend an insulated backpack and grab a locker to keep your food out of the hot Florida Sun.
+And for those of you wondering about other options, check out the Ultimate Beginner’s Guide to Food Allergies at Disney World!

 How do I find Menus For Magic Kingdom?